mink4sure/P_and_D/README.md

 The constrains and cost functions of the motion planning algorithm are defined in the file *Control.py*

-Here a video of te final result:
+Here a video of the final result:

 <img src="https://github.com/mink4sure/P_and_D/blob/main/Drone_gif.gif" width="600" height="338" />